Ceroxylon sp. 'Big Silver': A comprehensive Growing Guide for Enthusiasts & Collectors.

 Seed Collection and Viability Testing

-- Collect fully ripe fruits (dark purple to black)
+- Collect only fully ripe fruits (dark purple/black).

 Pre-germination Treatments